Safety Kernel Insights

 Formal Methods January 26, 2026 19:00

-Contracts as Documentation: Why Comments Lie and Code Doesn't
+Contracts as Documentation: Why Comments Lie

 How preconditions, postconditions, and invariants become living documentation